 Since his exit from WPP he’s set up S4 Capital and the driving force behind their strategy is faster, better, and cheaper.
 It was a fascinating hour listening to him talk about the failings of the advertising industry.
 In particular his thoughts on how S4 is exploiting the way in which an industry that prides itself on looking forward is so firmly rooted in the past.

 content creation - disruptive innovation

-We were there because we’ve recently re-joined the APA, the organisation that represents advertising production companies but with a strong focus on the larger companies doing the $1M Nike commercials.
+Vermillion Films were there because we’ve recently re-joined the APA, the organisation that represents advertising production companies but with a strong focus on the larger companies doing the $1M Nike commercials.
 It’s an industry that’s caught the same cold as the advertising industry.
-To a certain extent it has struggled to move on from the huge margins and absolute control of the 1980s.
-The fact that smaller, content creators and video production companies are eating their lunch is the sixpence these huge ships are trying to turn on now.
+To a certain extent, it has struggled to move on from the huge margins and absolute control of the 1980s.
+The fact that smaller content creators and video production companies are eating their lunch is the sixpence these huge ships are trying to turn on now.
 A closer look at this phenomenon can be found in Clayton Christensen’s disruptive innovation book.
-The case study on US steel mills and how Intel leveraged it for huge profits is fascinating.
+The case study on US steel mills and how Intel leveraged them for huge profits is fascinating.
 The book is great but the case study is here.

 silicon valley surprises